3. Adding modules¶

 The nf-core pipeline template is a working pipeline and comes pre-configured with two modules:

-The test profile can be used to check if your pipeline is still working during your development cycle.
-It is also used as a part of GitHub Actions to test your pipeline during pull requests.
+profile can be used to check if your pipeline is still working during your development cycle.
+You can also use it in GitHub Actions to test your pipeline during pull requests.

 Warning